Taste of Cherry: Style

 The film is minimalist in that it is shot primarily with long takes; the pace is leisurely and there are long periods of ambient (background) sound, which the closing sequence shows the crew recording.
 Mr. Badii is rarely shown in the same shot as the person he is talking to (this is partly because during the filming, director Kiarostami was sitting in the car's passenger seat).

 Music

 The film does not include a background score, except for the ending titles.
-This features a trumpet piece, Louis Armstrong's 1929 adaptation of "St. James Infirmary Blues."
+This features a trumpet piece, Louis Armstrong's 1929 adaptation of "St. James Infirmary Blues".
 The only other song featured in the film is "Khuda Bowad Yaret" (May God be your protector) by Afghan singer Ahmad Zaher, which is played in the background on a radio about 38 minutes into the film.
+In the sequences filmed around and inside the wildlife museum, the background music features the voice of Abdolhossein Mokhtabad.

 Release

 Taste of Cherry was awarded the prestigious Palme d'Or at the 1997 Cannes Film Festival in the year of its release, tied with Shohei Imamura's The Eel.